dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/ALL_ISSUES_FIXED_SUMMARY_20250202.md

 **We also found and fixed:**
 - Snippets and hotkeys **were** in settings but **not** in editor completion
-- Root cause: No caching in API adapters ¡æ every keystroke triggered API calls
+- Root cause: No caching in API adapters ï¿½ï¿½ every keystroke triggered API calls
 - Symptoms: Sluggish typing, delayed completion window
 - Fix: Added in-memory caching to both adapters